 Unlike other Basilicas (I’m looking at you St. Peter) getting to the top is easy, the elevator takes you up there for a minute and you need to do is find your way down.
 And when I say: find the way down, I mean it!
 You literally have to find it!

-If you are on the top, it’s obvious you have to go down, right?
+If you’re at the top, it’s obvious you’ll be going down, right?

 Yes, it is in the begging, however, I was there to check the stuff inside, not to walk down to the exit!
 After a few minutes of descending, you cross a bridge only to find the same spiral staircase on the other side.
 Now you go up to see if there is something interesting but you find another bridge.
 You cross it over to the previous staircase.

 After doing that exercise a few times you are completely lost.
 Go up or go down now?
-Eventually, you find two balconies you can take a picture from (you need to wait on line though) and you get out.
+Eventually, you should find two balconies you can take a picture from (you need to wait on a line though), and then you’re out.
 I don’t even know if I missed something since most of the time I had no idea where I was or what was I supposed to see.

 The whole experience really was quite confusing and not worth the extra 7 euro (tower tour – 29euro including audio guide, audio guide tour – 22 euro, basic ticket – 15 euro)